Configuring Terraform on an AWS EC2 Ubuntu Instance

 Terraform will display a plan showing what will be destroyed and will prompt you for confirmation.

-Auto-approve Flag: If you're sure about your destroy action and want to skip the manual confirmation step, you can use the -auto-approve
+Auto-approve Flag: If you're sure about your destroy action and want to skip the manual confirmation step, you can use the -auto-approve flag:

 terraform destroy -auto-approve